jhlofgren/github-slideshow/_posts/0000-01-02-jhlofgren.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Joe's SLIDE, peeps!"
 ---
 I LIKE TURTLES!
 Use the left arrow to go back!